 Premier Protein Shakes are a great tasting, widely available protein shake option with a great amount of protein and very low sugar content.

-Adding 30 grams of protein to your diet daily doesn’t get any easier than downing a Premier Protein Shake.
+Adding protein to your daily diet doesn’t have to break the bank with a Premier Protein Shake.
 The flavor lineup is so big you may not be able to choose just one, and each flavor packs 30 grams of protein in 160 calories.
 For those who are counting macronutrients, Premier Protein Shakes are a great choice due to that consistency among flavors.
+And at just about $2 a shake, these premade protein shakes can fit most any budget.

 I’ve been drinking these on and off for years during my training as a triathlete, and I’m a big fan.
 The Vanilla flavor tastes like a vanilla milkshake and the Chocolate tastes like chocolate milk.
 They’re sweet but not too sweet, and even though they contain artificial sweeteners, I don’t get that distinct aftertaste.